 “Artistic personality is this failure combined with confidence in yourself and your proficiency.
 You need a strong measure of that for your own personality to come out.
 Without that, you fall in, you turn in on yourself.”

 This resonates strongly with me.
-A few weeks back, I wrote:
+I once wrote:

 “When I write, I can come closest to saying what I want to say.
 When I draw, I feel like I have very little control over the results.
 The picture that I draw will have virtually no relation to what is in my mind.
 The spoken word is a different story again.”

 When I draw, the flaws in my pictures are all I can see.
 The failure to imitate the image in my mind’s eye is so blatant that I’m often blinded to any other aspect of the picture.
-Over the past 12 months or so, I’ve forced myself just to put my pictures out there via Instagram, and not to draw attention to their flaws.
+Over the last few years, I’ve forced myself just to put my pictures out there via Instagram, and not to draw attention to their flaws.
 Let the work speak for itself.

 3: Trust in the subconscious